• Welcome to Little Wife in the Woods

 There are very few cases where a home birth should not be at all considered.
 However, we always seek to view things in a very balanced way.
 For this reason I think it is important to note that home birth is not for everyone.

-Personal comfort, preferences, home environment, etc. can all be a factor, but as far as reasons you should absolutely not consider homebirth would be if you have a medical condition that makes homebirth extremely unsafe for yourself or your baby and could be served better by the hospital environment.
+Personal comfort, preferences, home environment, etc. can all be a factor.
+As far as reasons you should absolutely not consider home birth, if you have a medical condition that makes home birth extremely unsafe for you or your baby and could be served better by the hospital environment.

 After all, the reason we chose homebirth is because we feel it is the safest place to deliver our babies.
 If we didn’t feel that way and have the research to back it, we wouldn’t consider it.
 However, not everyone is in the same circumstances.
 We don’t all have the same health.
 There are cases where a hospital is a safer choice.
 Do your own research because these cases are less than what is typically presented to you.

-For instance, wanting a VBAC doesn’t completely exclude you from homebirth, but the risks are different for you, so weigh them for your circumstance.
-However, in cases of preeclampsia of preterm labor, going into the hospital setting would serve you and baby much better and safer and homebirth shouldnt be considered.
+For instance, wanting a VBAC doesn’t completely exclude you from home birth.
+However, the risks are different for you, so weigh them for your circumstance.
+In cases of preeclampsia of preterm labor, going into the hospital setting would serve you much better and home birth should not be considered.

 When Home Birth is No Longer an Option